shahadathhs/shahadathhs/README.md

 - Implemented real-time notifications using **Socket.IO** & **BullMQ**.
 - Participated in client meetings, gathering requirements, and providing technical guidance.
 - Collaborating with the frontend team to deliver production-ready features.
-- Implementing best practices for code quality, testing, and documentation.

 ### 🚀 Monster Studio (Chittagong, Bangladesh · On-site)